You can make glorious-tasting cold brew within the walls of your own home.

 Either opt for filtered water, use spring water, or go bottled as a last resort (if you have no other environmentally-friendly options available to you.

-Invest in a good cold brew coffee maker.
+Invest in a good cold brew coffee maker or use a cheesecloth & mason jar.

 My personal recommendation is the Ovalware because I live in a household of two, and that’s all my husband and I need in terms of the brew yield (about 8 coffee beverages).
 It’s also small enough to store in my fridge and in my cupboard without needing to make a ton of space.